 Live At Birdland (1963)

-For some reason I never picked this up, perhaps confusing it with some other live album.
-Anyway, it contains three otherwise unrecorded Coltrane originals - "The Promise," "Alabama" and "Your Lady," and if you have the right edition, "Vilia" - plus versions of "Afro Blue" and Billy Eckstine's "I Want To Talk About You," which Trane had recorded way back in 1958.
+I passed over this album for decades, perhaps confusing it with some other live record.
+Anyway, it contains three otherwise unrecorded Coltrane originals - "The Promise," "Alabama" and "Your Lady," and if you have the right edition, "Vilia" - plus versions of "Afro Blue" and Billy Eckstine's "I Want To Talk About You," which Trane had first recorded way back in 1958.

 Newport '63 (rec.
 1961, 1963; rel.
 1993)

-For some reason, the version of "Impressions" here is truncated (that error is remedied on My Favorite Things: Coltrane At Newport).
+The performances here are excellent but some weird choices were made in compiling the album: the version of "Impressions" here is truncated (that error is remedied on My Favorite Things: Coltrane At Newport).
 Instead, there's a recording of "Chasin' Another Trane" which is not from 1963 or from Newport.

 There's a deeply melancholy tone on songs such as "Crescent" and